 We cannot predict the future, but we sure can use simple parameters to manage risk.
 On the bigger picture, we are watching for an ‘inflationary’ rally to continue in the broad markets, but putting aside whatever unofficially official manipulation may be happening in the precious metals, monetary data like adjusted money supply will eventually tell the tale.
 There is a man named Prechter, and he talks a lot about the undeniable forces of deflation.
 The US dollar looks sick and this could anticipate an inflationary attempt, but let’s just keep an eye on the Fed and its ability or will to inflate the real money supply.

-Risk management is always in style, especially until some of these parameters start becoming more clear and/or we get through the first half of December in good shape.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart/trade ideas!
+Risk management is always in style, especially until some of these parameters start becoming more clear and/or we get through the first half of December in good shape.NFTRH Premium for your 25-35 page weekly report, interim updates (including Key ETF charts) and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
+Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
 Support free quality content; please disable AdBlock on Biiwii.com... and thank you!
 Add to SocialTrade